PSCF v1.3

 monomerId | int | monomer type index for all monomers in this block |

-Here, monomerId and length have the same meanings as for a linear polymer, while vertexId0 and vertexId1 are indices for the two vertices to which the block is attached.
+where monomerId and length are the integer monomer type index and floating point length of the block, while vertexId0 and vertexId1 are integer indices of the two vertices to which the block is attached.

 Note that the type parameter must be explicitly set to "branched", because the type is set to linear by default.
 We have set phi = 1.0 in this example on the assumption that this is a one-component terpolymer melt, for which the volume fraction of this species must equal unity.

-A mixture block may contain zero or more Solvent blocks, each of which contains data about a small-molecule solvent species.
-Solvent species are treated in PSCF as point-like particles that occupy a specified volume (or "size"), for which the interactions with other components can be described by assigning the solvent a monomer type index.
+A mixture block may contain zero or more Solvent blocks, each of which describes a small-molecule solvent species.
+Solvent species are treated in PSCF as point-like particles that occupy a specified volume (or "size").
+Interactions of solvents with polymers and other solvents is described by assigning the solvent a monomer type index.

 Solvent blocks should be present if and only if the optional parameter nSolvent is present and is assigned a positive value.
 When nSolvent is absent, it is set to 0 by default.
 If nSolvent > 0, then exactly nSolvent Solvent blocks must appear within the Mixture block immediately after the Polymer blocks.